rezende79/job-applications/README.md

 # job-applications
 Job applications repository

-## jobs-app
+## Jobs Application Problem
-Imagine you have a bike and a driving license.
+Imagine you have a _bike_ and a _driving license_.
 You also found a job board with a list of companies offering a job.
 To get the job, you need to fulfill some requirements.
 There are 10.000 companies on the job board, 10 examples are as follows:

 - "Company A" requires an apartment or house, and property insurance.
 - "Company B" requires 5 door car or 4 door car, and a driver's license and car insurance.